 Counterintuitively, I think we feel scarcity when we have too many things.
 We have too many bad things clogging up our perception of what good things we have.
 The bad can distract us from the good.

-I’ve heard the criticisms over Marie Kondo and minimalism- that these concepts are only for the rich.
-While it’s true to some extent that some people can’t live on very little without some degree of privilege (at least in America), it’s a straw man.
+I’ve heard criticism over Marie Kondo and minimalism being concepts only for the rich.
+They are straw man arguments.
 No clutter guru is forcing you to live with nothing.
-It’s more that you should get rid of whatever is unnecessary and whatever is actively bad for you.
+You don’t have to be rich to get rid of whatever is unnecessary or actively bad for you.

 If you wake up and have to deal with a slew of bad things, you can have a feeling of scarcity.
 When you have only good things in your life, it’s hard not to feel abundant.
 Curate your life to exclude the bad.